rixo/zorax/README.md

 export { test, describe, plug } from 'zorax'
 ~~~

 Re-exporting from `zorax` gives you a central test harness that you control.
-You can later extend upon it, by adding plugins to Zorax's default harness, or composing a whole harness of your own with `zorax.plug`.
+You can later extend upon it, by adding plugins to Zorax's default harness, or composing a whole harness of your own with `@zorax/plug`.

 ### Plug in default harness

-All `zorax.plug` harnesses, including Zorax's default one, have a `plug` function to further extend a subset of your tests with new plugins.
+All `@zorax/plug` harnesses, including Zorax's default one, have a `plug` function to further extend a subset of your tests with new plugins.

 The `plug` function returns a "harness proxy".
 It's the same as the real root harness, except that it has no reporting capability (i.e. no `report` method, no `pass` prop, etc.).
 And also, it has the extra plugins!